Horse racing in Great Britain: Trainers

 Formal training of racehorses began to be common in the reign of James I.

-The two dominant forces in modern day flat training in Britain in the modern era are Irish-based trainer Aidan O'Brien and Godolphin, through their trainers Saeed Bin Suroor and Charlie Appleby.
+The two dominant forces in modern-day flat training in Britain in the modern era are Irish-based trainer Aidan O'Brien and Godolphin, through their trainers Saeed Bin Suroor and Charlie Appleby.
 They largely concentrate on Group races.
 Operating in much larger numbers of runners, but with a greater spread of quality, are trainers such as Mark Johnston, Richard Hannon Jr. and Richard Fahey.

 In the jumps sphere, Nicky Henderson and Paul Nicholls dominate, along with the likes of David Pipe, Philip Hobbs, Jonjo O'Neill and Dan Skelton.
 In recent years, the Irish trainer Willie Mullins has enjoyed huge success in Britain, coming close to taking the Trainers Championship in 2015/16.

 Owners

-Aristocratic families have always owned horses in Britain and the list of Classic winners features names such as the Earl of Grafton, Earl Grosvenor and Earl of Egremont from early days.
-In the modern era, the Queen continues to retain a stable of horses trained by the likes of Michael Stoute.
-The Queen Mother was famously keen on horse racing and a race at the Cheltenham Festival, the Queen Mother Champion Chase, is named in her honour.
+Aristocratic families have always owned horses in Britain, and the list of Classic winners features names such as the Earl of Grafton, Earl Grosvenor and Earl of Egremont from early days.
+In the modern era, Queen Elizabeth II retained a stable of horses trained by the likes of Michael Stoute.
+The Queen Mother was famously keen on horse racing, and a race at the Cheltenham Festival, the Queen Mother Champion Chase, is named in her honour.
+The current King and Queen continue to own horses, although a number of them were sold after the death of his mother, Queen Elizabeth II.

 The two most prominent flat owners of the current era are Sheikh Mohammed, under the Godolphin banner and the team of Michael Tabor, John Magnier and others, based in Ireland.